Wollongong Showground: Current uses

-The primary tenants of WIN Stadium are the St. George Illawarra Dragons rugby league team, who play five of their twelve home games there (the rest are played at UOW Jubilee Oval, in the St. George area).
+The primary tenants of WIN Stadium are the St. George Illawarra Dragons rugby league team, who play six of their twelve home games there (the rest are played at UOW Jubilee Oval, in the St. George area).
 The current attendance record for WIN Stadium was set during a NRL finals match, when 19,608 watched the Dragons defeat rivals the Cronulla Sharks.

-The Illawarra Steelers lower grade sides currently play home games at the venue, as they have for the past thirty two years.
+The Illawarra Steelers lower grade sides currently play home games at the venue, as they have for the past thirty-two years.

-WIN Stadium hosted its first rugby league international during the 2008 Rugby League World Cup, with Fiji, led by Parramatta Eels star Jarryd Hayne, defeating France 42-6 in front of 9,213 fans.
+WIN Stadium hosted its first rugby league international during the 2008 Rugby League World Cup, with Fiji, led by Parramatta Eels star Jarryd Hayne, defeating France 42–6 in front of 9,213 fans.
 The stadium also played host to two pool games of the 2003 Rugby World Cup: Canada defeated Tonga 24–7 in front of 15,630 fans, and France defeated the United States 41–14 in front of a crowd of 17,833.

-The Wollongong Wolves who currently compete in the National Premier Leagues NSW, also play their home games at WIN Stadium.
+The Wollongong Wolves, who currently compete in the National Premier Leagues NSW, also play their home games at WIN Stadium.

 WIN Stadium is also used by the Illawarriors rugby union team during the Shute Shield.
 It also hosts the Grand Final in the local Illawarra Rugby competition.

-On 22 February 2014 the ground hosted its first Charity Shield match.
+On 22 February 2014, the ground hosted its first Charity Shield match.

 On 9 November 2014, WIN Stadium hosted its first rugby league international since the 2008 World Cup, and the first ever appearance of the Australian national team in Wollongong when the Kangaroos played Samoa in the final round robin game of the 2014 Four Nations.
-The game, which was expected to break the ground record attendance of 19,608, attracted 18,456 fans who saw the Kangaroos defeat Samoa 44–18 to book a spot in the tournament Final against New Zealand.
+The game, which was expected to break the ground record attendance of 19,608, attracted 18,456 fans who saw the Kangaroos defeat Samoa 44–18 to book a spot in the tournament final against New Zealand.

-On 3 January 2015, WIN Stadium played host to its first top-flight soccer match since the demise of the National Soccer League with A-League side Sydney FC playing Newcastle Jets and the following day Iran played Iraq in an international friendly match.
+On 3 January 2015, WIN Stadium played host to its first top-flight soccer match since the demise of the National Soccer League, with A-League side Sydney FC playing Newcastle Jets and the following day Iran played Iraq in an international friendly match.

+On 24 September 2017, Win Stadium hosted musician Elton John for the first time.
+The concert was part of his Once In a Lifetime Tour in Australia, which besides Wollongong went to the regional locations of Cairns, Mackay, and Hobart.
+Thousands of fans gathered to witness the performance.

-On 10 February 2018, WIN Stadium hosted the first Super League game to be played outside of Europe when Wigan Warriors faced Hull FC, with Wigan coming out on top by a score of 24-10.
+On 10 February 2018, WIN Stadium hosted the first Super League game to be played outside of Europe when Wigan Warriors faced Hull FC, with Wigan coming out on top by a score of 24–10.